-Tea estates were located in remote places of Assam and Dooars (The foot hills of Darjeeling) usually considered as the quality tea growing region of India.
+Tea estates were located in remote places of Assam and Dooars (The foothills of Darjeeling) usually considered as the quality tea growing region of India.
 The estates are governed by the ‘Plantation Labour Act’ of India.
 Most of them have an integrated factory (processing unit) that is governed by ‘The factories Act 1948’ and corresponding state rules.
 Being remotely located and labour intense industry since inception, it follows its own Dastur (code of conduct).

 It is a fact that being traditionally old, practices of manufacturing in the factories are not so modernised and inherently the factory possess less hazards or risk in comparison with any other sector with complex manufacturing.
 Despite it is also not accident foolproof.
 Many instances were found of accident caused due to STF (Slip Trip and Fall), fall from height, electrical shock and caught in between machineries during maintenance activities because of practising unfair means of approaching work renowned to be ‘Jugar’.
 Fire in many tea factories is ultimate and engulfed the whole establishment turning to debris, yet the approach is, ‘it will never happen to my one’.

-Since, the task was to balance in between sentiments of locals vs. the requirement of performance standard PS – 1 of IFC (WB group) to deliver a due diligent gap report with recommendations of action plan.
 Breaking the notion was utter challenging and it would not have been possible without the prudent and timely intervention of top management.

 An in-house checklist and score sheet based on qualitative risk analysis method and safety management system approach was prepared for data collection.
 The checklist consists of all the elements mentioned in WBG–EHS and related Indian legal requirements, customised on every process in sequence and all applicable work areas thereby coverage was almost foolproof.
 The checklist also covered industrial hygiene to an extent that could be rated through qualitatively.